 At Fast Track Tutoring we believe that 'the right attitude always determines the rate of our growth'.
 If you believe you can learn and grow, you will and vice versa.
 We can apply that to school too.
 Do you know that Thomas Edison failed so terribly at his attempts to create the "light bulb."
 What's more fascinating and heart racing is how he kept working at it, he did succeed.
 He was determined to win, to accomplish a goal which has been formed in the mind, or heart.
 We can fail our way to success.
 It all starts with having a healthy picture of who we are, being ready to grow, accepting that we are able to grow, and allowing tutorial assistance or other outside resources to help us to get where we want to go.
 We also have to be willing to learn from the mistakes of our past learning too.
 So wake up in the morning with a goal in mind.
-Get a visual picture of the person you dream to become.
-God doesn't make trash.
-Everyone is important and has a purpose for... read more
+Get a visual picture of the... read more

 What's stopping you from accomplishing your academic goals?
 There are so many parents and guardians who stop short of seeking the best tutorial assistance that they need for their homes.
 One of the number one reasons they don't make the first step of scheduling their first paid tutorial service is that they truly believe they can't afford it.
 I am reminded of a story that is all to familiar.
 Often while traveling and working, I routinely see young people who appear to have no real sense of direction for their lives.
 Many of them seem to be only concerned about their iPhones, Facebook accounts and McDonald's.
 If you would speak to many of them about what seems to be happening around them (locally or nationally), they don't really have a good grasp of where things are heading in America--as far as education and economics.
 This is not the case for all youth, but far to many lack the attention and specialized training that one-on-one tutorial services or mentoring could offer... read more